HadiElNawfal/NetworkGame/README.md

 # NetworkGame
 ## Server
-* There must be a server waiting for user to request to play the game (the choice of how many players is up to you (at least 2).
-Also, the protocol to connect to the server is kept up to you, as long as you meet all the conditions).
-Once a connection is established, the server should send a welcome message to the client, telling them that they've connected to the game server.
+* A server should be set up and waiting for player connections to initiate the game.
-* The clients should connect to the server and wait for the welcome message.
+* The server establishes a protocol for client-server communication to meet the game conditions.
-* The game logic should be implemented on the server side.
-When all players connect, the server will create a random number (from 0 to 9) and send it to player 1; the number will be displayed on his/her screen.
-Player 1 must type the same number and press send as fast as possible.
-Upon receipt, the server will check if it is correct and calculate the total RTT from the time it sent the number until it receives the echo back.
-This will be repeated to all players.
-The detailed results will be displayed on the screen in descending order.
-Players pressing the wrong number are disqualified from this round.
-This will be repeated over three rounds.
+* Upon connection, the server sends a welcome message to the client, confirming the successful connection to the game server.
+* The game logic is implemented on the server side.
+** When all players are connected, the server generates a random number from 0 to 9 and sends it to player 1.
+* Player 1 receives the number and must type it as fast as possible, then press send.
+* The server checks the received number's correctness and calculates the Round Trip Time (RTT) from sending the number to receiving the echo back.
+* This process repeats for all players.
+* Players who enter the wrong number are disqualified from the current round.
+* This sequence repeats over three rounds.
-After each round, the results of the current round and the cumulative scores of each player in descending order must be displayed.
-After the three rounds, the server should declare the winner and close the connection.
+* After each round, the server displays detailed results, including individual round scores and cumulative scores for each player, in descending order.
+* After three rounds, the server declares the winner based on cumulative scores and closes the connection.

 ## Client
 Clients connect to the server and wait for the welcome message.